 Adult Education facilitates the learning and application of academic and career-related soft skills associated with overall success in life.
-It is comprised of Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL), Florida High School Equivalency (GED ®) exam preparation and Academic Skills Building (ASB).
+It is comprised of Adult Basic Education (ABE).
+English for Speakers of Other Languages (ESOL).
+Florida High School Equivalency (GED ®) exam preparation and Academic Skills Building (ASB).
 These offerings are not accredited by the Council on Occupational Education and do not qualify for Title IV financial aid assistance.
 Adult Education classes are offered on the main campus, at various sites throughout Lake County, and online.
 A list of sites is available in the Admissions Office.
 Lake Tech also offers specialized training for adult education students that focuses on key careers to further develop education and employment opportunities.
-Through the Pathways Plus Program (P3), integrated education combined with career training and high school completion as well as English language learning is now available for such career and technical education programs as Heating, Ventilation, Air-Conditioning, and Refrigeration and Professional Culinary Arts and Hospitality.
+Through the Pathways Plus Program (P3), integrated education combined with career training and high school completion as well as English language learning is now available for such career and technical education programs as Heating, Ventilation, Air-Conditioning, and Refrigeration, and Professional Culinary Arts & Hospitality.

-ABE classes are available for those individuals with minimum academic skills in reading, math, and/or language.
+ABE classes are available for those individuals who need remediation in reading and/or math.
 This program is available days, evenings and online.
 Consult Admissions for qualifying scores for online classes.